Bariesel/Sobel-Edge-Detection/README.md

 ## 📦 Features

-- Hardware convolution with 4 configurable 3×3 kernels (Sobel X/Y + diagonals by default)
+- Hardware convolution with 4 3×3 kernels (Sobel X/Y + diagonals by default)
 - Real-time edge detection using a sliding 3×3 window
 - Line buffer architecture for efficient row-wise processing
 - Thresholding logic that outputs either `0` or the gradient magnitude